wal-e/chef-wal-e/README.md

 - [:wal_e][:pgdata_dir] - Postgres data directory, override for your postgres version

+- [:wal_e][:virtualenv][:enabled] - Set to true to install wal-e inside of a python virtual environment.
+Be sure to update you archive commands appropriately.

 Recipes
 -------

 - default.rb - Installs wal-e
+- virtualenv.rb - Called by default if the virtualenv enabled attribute is set to true

 License and Authors
 -------------------